Jagtap100/cybersecurity-soc-portfolio/SOC-Projects/SOC-Security-Project/README.md

 - Used SPL queries for log investigation
 - Identified suspicious activity and security events
 - Practiced SOC monitoring and incident investigation
+## Project Objectives

+- Monitor and analyze security logs using Splunk
+- Investigate Windows and Sysmon events
+- Create SPL queries for security investigations
+- Identify suspicious activities and potential threats
+- Practice SOC alert investigation and log analysis
+- Understand the basic workflow of a Security Operations Center (SOC)